 3. Apply for an internship project before the DEADLINE: 01/04 or 01/11.

 Before you apply for a study program or internship project via Living Lab Biobased Brazil, make sure you have informed yourself about our rules and regulations.
+Check with your home University or for Avans students check the following document:

 APPLY FOR AN INTERNSHIP OR GRADUATION INTERNSHIP PROJECT